fanglanting/RA-retrofit/README.md

 This is a Pytorch implementation of RA-retrofit, as described in our paper:

-Lanting Fang, Yong Luo, Kaiyu Feng, Kaiqi Zhao, Aiqun Hu, Learning for Word Embeddings(WWW 2019)
+Lanting Fang, Yong Luo, Kaiyu Feng, Kaiqi Zhao, Aiqun Hu, Knowledge-Enhanced Ensemble Learning for Word Embeddings(WWW 2019)